traone/signaler/Readme.md

 # Signaler
 Docker container for automatic ssl certificates.
 Use this in development environment to test **https** connections in local deveplopment. [jwilder/docker-gen](This uses https://github.com/jwilder/docker-gen) to read configs of new containers.
 This works well with [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy).

+This helps you to notice mixed content errors in development and avoid problems when your production is configured to use https connections.

 ## How to use

 Run jwilder/nginx-proxy